Mechanical-Advantage/ZumoTraining/10-MasteringTheLabyrinth/OOIntro.md

 These are only part of a single subsystem, so they aren't exposed.
 To interact with them, each subsystem provides methods like `moveToPosition()` or `setSpeed()`.
 The other parts of the robot code don't know or care about how the subsystem's implementation works (like which motor controllers are being used).

 This structure simplifies the robot code because each piece is only exposed to the relevant data and interfaces.
-It also makes more sense, because it matches the physical structure of the robot.
+It also makes more sense logically, because it matches the physical structure of the robot.